yb175/Login-Route-Performance-Optimization-Talawa-Admin/README.md

 - Week 5–6: Translation optimization and cleanup
 - Final Weeks: Validation, benchmarking, regression testing, documentation, and refinements

+The timeline may be refined based on review feedback and measured performance impact, with final completion targeted before May 1, 2026.

 # Expected Impact
 - Reduced initial JavaScript payload on login routes
 - Lower network request volume before authentication